 Today, I thought I’d share the story of my last Cariboo horse.
-Being an Irish girl from a family of Irish names, it’s fitting his name was Paddy.
+Being an Irish girl from a family of Irish names, it fits his name was Paddy.
 Bruce Kiskaddon would have liked him.
-In his words he was the “old breed with a mustache on the lip.”
+In his words, he was the “old breed with a moustache on the lip.”

 How I Met Paddy

 I met Paddy when the Swiss owners of our ranch asked me to help find a horse for Albert.
 A friend told me her neighbour didn’t want his horse, and it had befriended her horse on the other side of the fence.
 Maybe Albert would want to take a look at him.

 Albert liked him and asked what I thought.
 I was concerned about the enlarged “capped” knees he had on his front legs.

 “Oh, yeah,” said Paddy’s owner, “he had the flue, and he can’t bend his front legs now.”

 I cautioned Albert, but he thought everything would be okay.

 When Albert returned, he told me he was going to ship Paddy for meat, so I bought him.
 One day I had the “brother-in-law” vet come and inspect Paddy.
 I wanted to know the real story.

 He said, “I’ve never seen the flue do that to a horse’s knees.
 That horse was put on the rocks.
 It’s the way he trains them.”

 He laid down by putting his front legs out straight in front of him.
 He got up this way too.
 I rode him mostly at a walk, and then later Paddy, and I escorted my elderly (80 plus) neighbour “Jud” and his (30 plus) horse “Bud”.
 I took coffee in a thermos, and we’d ride up the hill to some tree and get off to drink and eat cookies and tell stories.
 Carrots for the horses.